Del Monte Motors: History

+In 2009, after Batangas Laguna Tayabas Bus Company Incorporated (BLTBCo.)'s suspended operations and renovation for six years, DMMW took over the management of BLTBCo.
+They rename the company as Del Monte Land Transport Bus Company (DLTBCo), and continues routes to Metro Manila via Laguna, Quezon Province, Batangas Province, Camarines Sur, Camarines Norte, and Albay.
+Their buses are also made from the company with High Class Greyhound facilities.

+In 2018, DMWW began working together with Hyundai to assemble a modern jeepney.
+Their first units, the Hyundai HD50S Class 2 Modern Jeepney, rolled off the assembly line in 2019.
+That same year, they began working together with Scania to build a body for their Scania Touring buses.

+Pura Bus, an in-house body building division of GV Florida Transport, has a partnership with DMMW thus authorized to produce bus models similar with DMMWI's model line-up.

 Facilities

 It has four existing plants and facilities in the Philippines.
 Two of them are located in Quezon City the third one at Sto.
 Tomas, Pampanga and the fourth one at Caloocan.
 It has a tested capacity of a minimum of sixty units of bus and truck bodies a month.
-It has supplied the majority of bus bodies for the government-owned corporations like the Metro Manila Transit Corporation and the PNR (Phil.
-National Railways) Motor Service.
+It has supplied the majority of bus bodies for the government-owned corporations like the Metro Manila Transit Corporation and the PNR Motor Service.
 Before the introduction of these articulated buses, Del Monte has pioneered in the manufactured of bus trailers with a capacity of 200 passengers which were operated by MMTC in EDSA and by a private bus operator in the long stretch Marcos Highway.
 It was also involved in the assembly and rehabilitation of the British Leyland double deckers used to be operated by the same MMTC.